-Great email opt-in forms are what determines your success in collecting your newsletter subscribers.
+Great email opt-in forms are what determine your success in collecting your newsletter subscribers.
 Think for a moment about the last time you signed up for a newsletter on a website.
 What convinced you to opt-in for the newsletter?

-A great (or funny!) call-to-action, a promise of value in the content, professional design of the opt-in form, photo of the person whose newsletter you were signing up for, or maybe the GDPR fields ensuring your privacy?
+A great (or funny!) call-to-action, a promise of value in the content, professional design of the opt-in form, a photo of the person whose newsletter you were signing up for, or maybe the GDPR fields ensuring your privacy?

 There are a lot of factors that affect how successful your email opt-in forms are – and whether people will leave their email with you or not.

 Now that you know you know all the ways you can promote your email opt-in forms to attract potential subscribers – let’s focus on nailing the opt-in forms themselves!